 The Master of Science in Translational medicine degree provides excellent opportunities to apply for and attend postgraduate studies.
-Currently, 50% of TRANSMED graduates are continuing their studies in doctoral programmes, either at the University of Helsinki or abroad.
+Currently, more than 50% of TRANSMED graduates are continuing their studies in doctoral programmes, either at the University of Helsinki or abroad.

 TRANSMED graduates are also highly valued in the private sector.
 Almost 40 % of graduates have been employed directly by bioindustry, pharma or other health sector enterprises either in Finland or abroad.
 Titles include product manager, product specialist, personalised health care manager, clinical research associate etc.